GenTechGp/SVscanner/docs/repeat_annotation_steps.md

 ## Step 1 (RM)
+For **RepeatMasker (RM)**, entries are determined by prioritising those with maximal intersection between the SV and repeat entry.
+Entries are grouped into their repeat class (e.g. SINE, LINE) and in order of priority non-overlapping entries are selected within each class.
+Based on the element coverage and SV coverage, the SV is classified as a Full/Partial RECIPROCAL or Minimal.

 1. Go through each row (element) of the `SAMPLE_rm.tab` file.

 2. Obtain the element's classification (also known as repeat class), e.g., SINE, LINE, LTR, DNA, Retroposon.